Noceo200/GPT-vocal-assistant/README.md

-# GPT-vocal-assisstant
+# GPT-vocal-assistant
-Simple vocal assisstant using spech recognition and GPT Api
+Simple vocal assistant using speech recognition and GPT Api